FlorianTaube/screamlab/docs/_build/html/_sources/developers.rst.txt

 Static code analysis with Prospector
 ====================================

 Static code analysis can be performed using `Prospector <http://prospector.landscape.io/en/master/>`_.
-First, install the necessary tools into the virtual environment created for the CorziliusNMR package:
+First, install the necessary tools into the virtual environment created for the screamlab package:

 .. code-block:: bash